 Overnight: Luxor Hotel

-You will enjoy your breakfast at the hotel, then transfer to Luxor Airport to catch your flight to Cairo.
-Upon your arrival to Cairo, you will complete your tour around the landmarks of Cairo starting with:
+After enjoying breakfast at the hotel, you will be transferred to Luxor Airport to board your flight to Cairo.
+Upon arrival in Cairo, your tour of the city's landmarks will begin with:

-Lunch will be served at a local restaurant in Cairo, then proceed to visit:
+Lunch will be provided at a local restaurant in Cairo, followed by a visit to:

-You will then end your day and transfer your 5 hotel* in Cairo for the overnight.
+You will conclude your day and then transfer to your 5-star hotel in Cairo for an overnight stay.

 Meals: Breakfast, Lunch